-It’s crucial that people with a severe allergy to seafood carry epinephrine with them at all times, as well as other medications, such as antihistamines and inhalers, that may be recommended by their allergists.
+It’s crucial that people with an allergy to seafood carry epinephrine with them at all times.
+(As well as other medications their allergists may recommend, such as asthma inhalers and antihistamines).

 It’s also important to remember that epinephrine is considered an emergency measure – not a treatment – so people should avoid taking unnecessary risks.
 But with a few simple precautions, people with allergies to seafood should be able to lead full, normal lives.

-What’s Safe?
 It’s possible to be allergic to just one or two forms of fish or shellfish – for example, some people can eat lobster but not scallops, while others can eat cod but not salmon.
-But because there is a high level of cross-reactivity within the food groups, many need to avoid either fish or shellfish in all their forms.
+However, there commonly a high level of cross-reactivity within the food groups, so many people need to avoid either fish or shellfish in all their forms.
+Work with your allergist to understand your own seafood allergy or allergies.

 It is important to note, however, that the key allergens in fish and shellfish are completely unrelated, so even if you are allergic to shellfish, finned fish might be just fine.
-(There are people who are allergic to both fish and shellfish, but this is rare.)
-If you’re unsure of what’s OK and what’s not, make sure to talk it over with your allergist.
+(There are people who are allergic to both fish and shellfish, but this is not common.)
+Again, do discuss your condition with your allergist.

-Acceptance: Most people with seafood allergies develop them later in life, which can be tricky, because they may be accustomed to eating without restrictions.
+Many people with seafood allergies develop them later in life, which can be tricky, because they may be accustomed to eating without restrictions.
 “But I’ve never had a problem with seafood,” is a common refrain, so sometimes people take unnecessary risks and try to eat the food that has caused them to react.
 But once you have a seafood allergy, it’s very important to avoid the allergen altogether.
-Although you might have a relatively mild reaction (e.g. hives or swelling) on one occasion, a severe reaction can occur on subsequent exposure.
+Although you might have a relatively mild reaction (e.g. hives or swelling) on one occasion, a severe or even life-threatening reaction can occur on subsequent exposure.

 There are many different types of fish, including anchovies, bass, bluefish, catfish, char, chub, cod, eel, flounder, grouper, haddock, hake, halibut, herring, mackerel, mahi-mahi, marlin, monkfish, perch, pickerel, pike, pollock, rockfish, salmon, sardines, shark, smelt, snapper, sole, sturgeon, swordfish, trout, tuna, turbot, whitefish and more.